OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Gelato/gelato-vrf.md

 - NFT Generation: Randomly generate traits or characteristics for unique digital assets.
 - Protocol Decision Making: In protocols where decisions need to be randomized, such as selecting validators or jurors.

-# How does Gelato VRF Work?
+# How does Gelato VRF work?

 Gelato VRF (Verifiable Random Function) provides trustable randomness on EVM-compatible blockchains.
 Here's a brief overview: